Stonington (Google Maps location)

 I admit my ignorance of all things Merrill… and poetry, really, but much respect to him and his success.
 Not sure about writing a “book-length epic poem” based on Ouija board nonsense, but hey, whatever works.

 After James Merrill’s death in 1995, the Stonington Village Improvement Association (SVIA) transformed the Jackson and Merrill apartments into a place for writers to live and work.
 A group of Stonington residents and friends of Merrill began a program that would make the apartment available, rent-free, to writers and scholars for academic-year residencies.
 The Merrill apartment looks much the way Merrill left it – the personally eclectic décor remains as it was two decades ago.
 In the years since Merrill’s death, over thirty writers have used this space as a residence and retreat.

 That’s awesome.
-I know of a few writer’s retreats around Connecticut… in Simsbury and East Haddam to name two… but I’d take downtown Stonington any day.
+I know of a few writer’s retreats around Connecticut… but I’d take downtown Stonington any day.

 Damian and I arrived and climbed the stairs to the Merrill Apartment.
 I was very much looking forward to our tour and to learn about the poet.
 We knocked and waited.